 Outcomes and alternative approaches: This aim will generate a fine-scale time-course transcriptome profile in response to sucrose by RNA-seq, to provide gene expression datasets for predictive network modeling in Aim 2.
-Our lab has successfully profiled fine-scale time-course transcriptome using the Arabidopsis system [12](Coruzzi, unpublished).
+Our lab has successfully profiled fine-scale time-course transcriptome using the Arabidopsis system ([12] and Coruzzi, unpublished).
 I also have extensive experience in preparing RNA-seq libraries and RNA-seq data analysis, so I do not expect major difficulties in performing the proposed experiments.
 A challenge could be to figure out the optimal experimental conditions to capture the dynamic range of SDG8 and target genes.
 As described above, pilot experiments by qRT-PCR will help determine the optimal time points, developmental stages and growth conditions.

-Specific Aim 2: Assessing the influence of epigenetic regulators in predictive network modeling.
-Rationale: In this aim, I will infer gene networks from the fine-scale time-series data generated in Aim 1, using a machine learning approach – Dynamic Factor Graph (DFG), a form of state space modeling (SSM).
+Specific Aim 2: Incorporating epigenetic regulators into predictive network modeling.
+Rationale: In this aim, I will infer gene networks from the fine-scale time-series data generated in Aim 1, using a machine learning approach called Dynamic Factor Graph (DFG). a form of state space modeling.
 Compared with other network inference approaches [11, 27, 28], DFG had a slight improvement in accuracy, and had a better signal-to-noise ratio using the same data [12].
-Previously, SSM-based studies took transcription factors as predictors for gene expression change, while ignoring the influence of epigenetic regulators (Karlebach and Shamir, 2008; Krouk et al., 2010).
-In this aim, I will construct gene regulatory networks with epigenetic modifiers as well as transcription factors as potential regulating gene to predict network behavior in untested conditions.
+Previously, state space modeling studies took transcription factors as predictors for gene expression change, while ignoring the influence of epigenetic regulators (Karlebach and Shamir, 2008; Krouk et al., 2010).
+In this aim, I will construct gene regulatory networks with epigenetic modifiers as well as transcription factors as potential regulating genes, to predict network behavior in untested conditions.
 This will be performed in two sub-aims as described below.

-A. Incorporating epigenetic modifiers as putative regulators in network models (mentored phase).
-In this sub-aim, I will use DFG to reconstruct a gene network from the time series transcriptome data generated in Aim 1, either with or without epigenetic regulators as predictors, to assess the influence of epigenetic regulators on the nutrient responsive gene network.
+Aim 2A.
+Incorporating epigenetic modifiers as putative regulators in network models (mentored phase).
+In this sub-aim, I will use DFG to reconstruct a gene network from the time series transcriptome data generated in Aim 1, either with or without epigenetic regulators as predictors, to assess the influence of epigenetic regulators on nutrient responsive gene network.

 Modeling approaches: I will be trained in using the DFG approach to infer gene regulatory networks from time course expression data.
-DFG is a version of state space modeling (SSM) that synthesizes dynamic Bayesian network and Markovian approaches [12].
+DFG is a version of state space modeling that synthesizes dynamic Bayesian network and Markovian approaches [12].
 In a Markov chain, each gene’s activity at time t+1 is dependent only on the state of regulatory genes (“predictors”) at previous time point t, regardless of the trajectory that led to the state at time t [2].
 Mathematically, this can be described by ordinary differential equations, as below:

 dyi(t)dt=giyt-τ*yi(t)

-where the mRNA concentration for a given gene i is yi(t) ( τ being a kinetic constant which allows modeling of mRNA degradation), and the rate of change of mRNA concentration of gene i is determined by function gi describing the weighted influence of the several predictors (e.g. transcription factors) represented by vector yt.
+where the mRNA concentration for a given gene i is yi(t) ( τ being a kinetic constant which allows modeling of mRNA degradation), and the rate of change of mRNA concentration of gene i is determined by function gi describing the weighted influence of the several predictors represented by vector yt.